 Q5: What happens to my old phone after the smart switch?

 A5: After successfully transferring your data, your old phone will still have all its data.
-It’s crucial to perform a factory reset on your old phone to erase all personal information before selling, recycling, or giving it away.
+It is crucial to perform a factory reset on your old phone to erase all personal information before selling, recycling, or giving it away.

 Q6: Can I selectively transfer data, or is it an all-or-nothing process?